merenlab/anvio/anvio/docs/programs/anvi-export-gene-calls.md

                        --list-gene-callers
 {{ codestop }}

 By default, this list will probably include [Prodigal](https://github.com/hyattpd/Prodigal), which identifies genes when creating a %(contigs-db)s.
 For in this example, we'll use export Prodigal-identified genes.
+Note that you can also get genes from more than one source by providing several gene-callers in a comma-delimited list.

 Then, you can export all of your gene callers in an orderly fashion by running